junglok/tem-docs/docs/transfer/globus.md

 ### 2. Run the Installer

 1. Double‑click the downloaded installer (`GlobusConnectPersonal-x.y.z.exe`).
-2. If you are the only user and have administrator rights, you can accept the default install location and click **Install**.
+2. If you're the only user and have administrator rights, accept the default install location and click **Install**.
-3. If you **don’t** have admin privileges or want a different location:
+3. If you don't have admin privileges, or want a different location:
    - Click **Browse**
    - Choose a directory you can write to (e.g., `C:\Users\<you>\Apps\GlobusConnectPersonal`)
-   - Continue with installation.
+   - Continue the installation.

 After installation, GCP launches automatically and shows a **Log In** button.